 PokerListings.com is the world's largest and most trusted online poker guide, offering the best online poker bonus deals guaranteed, exclusive site reviews and the most free poker content available on the Web.

-Online to Live: Seven Rules for Making the Switch
+Online Poker to Live (and Back): 7 Rules for Making the Switch

 So you've mastered online poker, you crush your game for 5BB/100 and everyone on 2+2 thinks you're the man.